 9. Summarize Data Without Pivot Table Using Consolidate Tool

-Another method to summarize data is to use the Consolidate tool in excel.
-It will help to combine a certain number of informations based on the given condition according to the dataset.
-To perform, follow the step below:
+Another method to summarize data is to use the Consolidate tool in Excel.
+It will help to combine a certain number of information based on the given condition according to the dataset.
+To perform, follow the steps below:

-Read More: How to Make Summary in Excel From Different Sheets
+Read More: How to Summarize Data by Multiple Columns in Excel

 10. Combine and Compare Data with Excel VBA